 6.1.2 NR-Uu interface

-The NR-Uu interface, connecting the UE to the gNB over the air, is used as one of several transport links for the LTE Positioning Protocol for a target UE with NR access to NG-RAN.
+The NR-Uu interface, connecting the UE to the gNB over the air, is used as one of several transport links for the NR positioning protocol(s) for a target UE with NR access to NG-RAN.

 6.1.3 LTE-Uu interface

-The LTE-Uu interface, connecting the UE to the ng-eNB over the air, is used as one of several transport links for the LTE Positioning Protocol for a target UE with LTE access to NG-RAN.
+The LTE-Uu interface, connecting the UE to the ng-eNB over the air, is used as one of several transport links for the LTE positioning protocol(s) for a target UE with LTE access to NG-RAN.

 6.1.4 NG-C interface

 The NG-C interface between the gNB and the AMF and between the ng-eNB and the AMF is transparent to all UE-positioning-related procedures.
-It is involved in these procedures only as a transport link for the LTE Positioning Protocol.
+It is involved in these procedures only as a transport link for the NR positioning protocol(s).

 For gNB related positioning procedures, the NG-C interface transparently transports both positioning requests from the LMF to the gNB and positioning results from the gNB to the LMF.

 For ng-eNB related positioning procedures, the NG-C interface transparently transports both positioning requests from the LMF to the ng-eNB and positioning results from the ng-eNB to the LMF.

+For delivery of broadcast assistance data information, the NG-C interface transparently transports both the assistance data information from the LMF to the NG-RAN node for broadcasting and the feedback information on assistance information broadcasting from the NG-RAN node to the LMF.
+The NG-C interface is also used by an AMF to transparently transport ciphering keys via NG-RAN node to UEs using a NAS message.
+The ciphering keys are used to decipher broadcast assistance data information, if the broadcast assistance data information is ciphered.

 6.1.5 NLs interface

 The NLs interface, between the LMF and the AMF, is transparent to all UE related, gNB related and ng-eNB related positioning procedures.
-It is used only as a transport link for the LTE Positioning Protocols LPP and NRPPa.6.2 UE-terminated protocols
+It is used only as a transport link for the LTE Positioning Protocols LPP and NRPPa.

+6.1.6 F1 interface

+The F1 interface is used to support the exchange of positioning information between the gNB-DU and the gNB-CU; it is also used as a transport link for the LPP.

+6.2 UE-terminated protocols

 6.2.1 LTE Positioning Protocol (LPP)